 – Magda Gerber

 We spend a lot of time outdoors, utilising the grass and natural setting in our backyard to help the tamariki to develop their skills and care for the world we live in.
-The tamariki help to care for the natural world through our garden and have helped to plant the trees, bushes and plants growing in our backyard.
+They are guided to explore the natural world, both within the centre and outside as we do small group outings to explore the neighbourhood.
+The tamariki also help to care for the natural world through our garden and have helped to plant the trees, bushes and plants growing in our backyard.